AviatrixSystems/Docs/HowTos/rbac_faq.rst

 RBAC Workflow Example
 -----------------------

 RBAC allows you to create a hierarchy of the Controller administrators.
 It has the flexibility of different permutations.
-The best to learn how
+The best way to learn how
-RBAC works is by follow a simple example.
+RBAC works is by follow the following simple example.

 In this example, the admin of the Controller creates a user Bob who has a full write access to an access account bu1-access-account.